yuunoko/neovim-guide/README.md

 If you want your LunarVim background transparent, just press `c` for configuration at the start screen of LunarVim (the dashboard) add `lvim.transparent_window = true` line on the file and save it.

+I also highly recommend to enable relative line numbers, by adding `vim.opt.relativenumber = true` to the same config file.

 However, I made a game in neovim with Lua programming language that can help you improve your abilities on using neovim.
 You can find it here.

 But if you don't wanna learn by a really fun game, you can just learn the basics below.